delta/codecharacter-simulator-2020/README.md

 To run the unit tests, `<your_install_location>/bin/test`

 Pass `-DBUILD_PROJECT=<project_name>` to cmake to build only a specific module.
 Passing `no_tests` as the project name builds everything but the unit tests

+## Building Documentations

+1. Run `doxygen && cd docs/ && make html && cd ../` at the root level of the project.
+2. The documentation files are built under `docs/build/html`